highchair/artinruins-com/_property/new-england-butt.md

 ### Current Events

-[Pearl Street Lofts](http://armorymanagement.com/pearl-street-lofts/){:target="_blank"} occasionally has units for sale or for rent and is managed through the Armory Management Company.
+[Pearl Street Lofts](http://armorymanagement.com/pearl-street-lofts/) occasionally has units for sale or for rent and is managed through the Armory Management Company.
 Sister properties include Rising Sun Mills, AlCo, the Plant, and Calendar Mills, all along Valley Street.

 ### History

-We are intrigued by what looks like [a new podcast coming all about the history of the New England Butt Company](http://www.nebuttco.com){:target="_blank"}.
+We are intrigued by what looks like [a new podcast coming all about the history of the New England Butt Company](http://www.nebuttco.com).
 {:.o__tldr}

 ***

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 It is a complex of two- and three-story, brick structures with flat roofs.
 The northern block (at Pearl Street) is a three-story block notable for its four-story, flat-roof elevator tower at the corner of Pearl and Central streets.
 A vehicular entrance with metal roll top door is offset on the façade (Central Street elevation) and a recessed pedestrian entrance is centrally located on this elevation.
 Window openings have been bricked in and boarded up.
 Modern signage reading **“Harold’s Furniture”** is located at the second-story level of the façade.
 The building’s rear (Rice Street) elevation consists of multiple vehicular entrances along the first story.
 Window openings on this elevation are segmental arch.
 The southern end of this block is lower than the remainder.
 A covered walkway connects this block to a three-and-one-half-story, gable-roof building on the north side of Pearl Street.